Meet our key people

 In 2014 Mohammad rented a store and started manufacturing, selling and marketing furniture.
 In 2017 the United Nations commissioner called him for an interview to travel to Canada.
 He was happy because Libya is not a safe place to live.

-The Boycott family welcomes Mohammad and his family to Canada and am sure his experience, expertise and precise workmanship will be a huge asset to our company
+Edward's family welcomes Mohammad and his family to Canada and am sure his experience, expertise and precise workmanship will be a huge asset to our company